 1. Cost Efficiency

-The greatest expenses for manufacturing firms are energy, materials and losses due to downtime.
+The most significant expenses for manufacturing firms are energy, materials and losses caused by downtime.
 Process automation is the hallmark of IoT and results in a considerable reduction of operational costs.

 2. Improved Decision-Making